bijinmengxiang/face_recognition-AI-/README.md

 # face_dection-AI-
-Initial builder by HXH
+Project initial version by HXH.

-XMU TKK college innovation project
+XMU TKK college innovation project.
 Hellooo !
-when you see this README,
+When you see this README,
-maybe I become a famous scientist.I guess people always have magnificant dreams???
+Maybe I had became a famous scientist.I guess people always have magnificant dreams???

-(OR someone who without name.)
+(OR I'm nobody.)
-If that, you may continue my project about Face_Detection WISH GOOD LUCK FOR YOU!
+If that, you may the guy who continue my project about Face_Detection.
+I hope those records can make you confuse out of your mind.

+AND

+WISH GOOD LUCK FOR YOU!
 (FINGER CROSS)!!

 By the way // if you fall in love with someone plz don't let her or him down

 OK let's go !!!!!!(if I wanna say anything else I will append my thought behind this file)

 ////////////////////////////////////////////////////////////////////////////////////////////////